Dollar, stocks slide on Trump tweets, dour PMI data

 "It's a number of reasons coming in all at the same time," Razaqzada said.
 "But with the stock markets at record high levels, this is always going to happen.
 Markets go up in stairs and then on the way down, it's an elevator."

-The major U.S. indexes last week hit record highs and MSCI's index of equity markets in 49 countries was one point below an all-time high established in January 2018.
+The major U.S. indexes last week hit record highs while MSCI's index of equity markets in 49 countries rose to one point below an all-time high established in January 2018.

 ISM said its index of U.S. factory activity dropped 0.2 point to a reading of 48.1 in November.
 A reading below 50 indicates contraction in factory output, which accounts for 11% of the U.S. economy.
 The index needs to break below 42.9 to signal a recession.